Social work and child development

 Polly Baynes

-Polly Baynes has worked with children and families for 35 years as a local authority social worker and independent chair, children’s guardian and independent social worker.
-Polly provides training and consultation for life story work.
+Polly Baynes worked with children and families for 37 years as a local authority social worker, children's guardian and independent social worker.
+She provides training and consultation on a range of topics, has published in the field and is studying for a PhD in social work.